Holiday rights and pay

 If you’re not happy about the duration or calculation of your holiday pay, discuss it informally with your employer in the first instance.

-If you can’t resolve the problem, you could consider making a claim to an employment tribunal, although in cases such as holiday pay, Monaco Solicitors would nearly always recommend informal settlement as your first goal.
+If you can’t resolve the problem, you could consider making a claim to an employment tribunal, although in cases such as holiday pay, Monaco Solicitors would nearly always recommend out of court settlement as your first goal.

 • Get in touch on line